The-California-Tech/california-tech/content/2024/04/26/happy-election-day.md

 >
 > Lastly, I want to mention that one of my goals as ASCIT President would be to pursue reviving the non-academic analogue of SFC — SEC, or Student Experience Conference.
 This conference, which would be held in alternating years from SFC (even numbered years), would seek to achieve similar goals as SFC, but in a non academic capacity.
 So rather than work within academic divisions, we would form committees to work with specific offices and we would still hold a special topics discussion.
 The overall vision for SEC would be to enhance a platform for students to have direct, civil collaboration opportunities with administration to better teh Caltech undergraduate Experience.

+Thierno Diallo:

+> I plan to work with the current ARC chair to make this a more involved process school-wide as I do not feel this event has enough participation from the student body, the ones with the actual concerns.
+Through my role as TA and Ombud, I have gained some ground experience from students on how to better support their academic endeavors.
+My three goals all gathered from student feedback are increasing the effectiveness of the ARC, helping faculty better incorporate TQFR feedback, and increasing accessibility to the houses:
+>
+> - One major complaint students had was regarding the effectiveness of the ARC committee as many professors have been “ARCed,” however, it did not change much or anything for the students.
+Therefore, I hope to discuss at this conference how the ARC can be more effective in handling these cases.
+>
+> - Another topic I would like to bring up at this conference is how we can better incorporate and enforce TQFR feedback, which in most cases is ignored without consequence, as some professors will receive the same suggestions for improvement each year.
+Therefore, I want to utilize the TQFR feedback to suggest additional training for certain faculty on how to better effectively communicate with students.
+There is no doubt that Caltech is home to the greatest minds in the world, and helping these minds better pass on their immense knowledge will be key to Caltech’s future.
+With so many amazing and intellectual professors on campus, students should not be skipping lectures and the opportunity to further their growth because of teaching quality.
+>
+> - Lastly, outside of academic goals, the topic of accessibility was brought up to me in the discussion, and I think it would make for a great focal point at this conference.
+As a mole in Blacker, I always dreaded walking up and down the “Hell” stairs every day.
+This feeling intensified when I strained my hamstring that year and could barely walk.
+However, as Blacker had no elevators or ramps, I had to walk up and down those hellish stairs every day.
+Therefore, I want to make my house and others more accessible to everyone, so we can all fully immerse in and enjoy the houses.

 # Finances